devtron-labs/devtron/README.md

 <details><summary><b>Application-level Resource grouping for easier Debugging</b></summary>
 <br>

-- Hyperion groups your deployed Helm charts and display them in a slick UI, for easier monitoring or debugging.
+- Hyperion groups your Kubernetes objects deployed via Helm charts and display them in a slick UI, for easier monitoring or debugging.
 Access pod logs and resource manifests right from the Hyperion UI and even edit them!

 </details>